LKSH-GNDJ/The-Whispering-Relic/README.md

 # currently it's a pre-release MK_0, with most of the features

-# Run and deploy your AI Studio app
+# Run and deploy this

 This contains everything you need to run your app locally.